carpentries-incubator/r-ml-tabular-data/setup.md

 - `randomForest`
 - `xgboost`

-## Workspace and Data
+## Project and Data

-Create a new RStudio workspace where you will keep all of the files for this workshop.
+Create a new RStudio project where you will keep all of the files for this workshop.
 In the project directory (where the `.Rproj` file is), create a subdirectory called `data`.
 You should then be able to download the data for the workshop using the following commands.

 ```r
 library(here)